lukaseamus/Laminaria-pigments/README.md

 # Photosynthetic pigments of co-occurring Northeast Atlantic *Laminaria* spp. are unaffected by decomposition
 This repository contains data and R code accompanying article 10.3354/meps13886 in *Marine Ecology Progress Series*, split into two folders: **Analysis** and **Deconvolution**.
 The former contains all files to perform the statistical analysis.
 The latter contains all files to perform the spectral deconvolution adapted from article 10.1371/journal.pone.0137645 in *Public Library of Science One*.
 Below is a description of each file within those folders.
-For sake of completeness, the published `Manuscript.pdf` and **Figures** are also provided.
+For sake of completeness, the published `Manuscript.pdf`, `Supplement.pdf` and **Figures** are also provided.

 **Analysis**
 1. `Environmental.csv`|`Environmental.R`: *In situ* light and temperature data.